 Auto-guiding software is a requirement for astrophotography, but the problem is that while there are many auto-guiding applications available, there are very few that are free, and even fewer that provide the accuracy and sharp focus of adaptive optics.

 MetaGuide however, is both free and in the adaptive optics league.
 It is based on video imaging, and provides precise collimation by using the in-focus diffraction patterns of stars.
-I addition, the software employs several novel approaches to auto-guiding that results in real and significant insights into the optics of any given telescope, as well as the tracking behaviour of the mount used.
-The following is an extract of a review of the software by an experienced observer:
+In addition, the software employs several novel approaches to auto-guiding that results in real and significant insights into the optics of any given telescope, as well as the tracking behavior of the mount used.

 MetaGuide is free, extremely user-friendly, and fully compatible with any telescope, and almost all video cameras.
 However, for the auto-guide to work, you must provide either an ASCOM connection, or some other mode of mount control such as GPUSB, TOGA, AstroGene, or LPT.